Debt monetization

 Debt monetization or monetary financing is the practice of a government borrowing money from the central bank to finance public spending instead of selling bonds to private investors or raising taxes.
 The central banks who buy government debt, are essentially creating new money in the process to do so.

-This practice is often informally and pejoratively called printing money or money creation.
+This practice is often informally and pejoratively called printing money or (net) money creation.
 It is prohibited in many countries, because it is considered dangerous due to the risk of creating runaway inflation.

 Forms of monetary financing

-Monetary financing can take various forms depending on the intention and precise policy design.
-The central bank can buy the bonds issued by the government, thereby absorbing the debt that would have otherwise been sold through the financial markets, or the government can simply be allowed to have a negative balance.
-In either case, new money is effectively created, and government debt to private parties does not increase.
+Monetary financing can take various forms depending on the motivating policies and purposes.
+The central bank can directly purchase government debt that would otherwise have been offered to public sector investors in the financial markets, or the government can simply be allowed to have a negative treasury balance.
+In either case, new money is created and government debt to private parties does not increase.